gruntwork-io/terragrunt-infrastructure-live-example/README.md

 In the situation where you have multiple AWS accounts or regions, you often have to pass common variables down to each of your modules.
 Rather than copy/pasting the same variables into each `terragrunt.hcl` file, in every region, and in every environment, you can inherit them from the `inputs` defined in the `root.hcl` file.

+## What to do with `.terraform.lock.hcl` files

+When you run `terragrunt` commands you may find that `.terraform.lock.hcl` files are created in your working directories.

+These files are intentionally not committed to this example repository, but you definitely should in your own repositories!

+They help make sure that your IaC results in reproducible infrastructure.
+For more on this, read [Lock File Handling docs](https://terragrunt.gruntwork.io/docs/features/lock-file-handling/).

+## How to get help

+If you need help troubleshooting usage of this repo, or Terragrunt in general, check out the [Support docs](https://terragrunt.gruntwork.io/docs/community/support/).